-Keiko Fujimori declared winner of razor-edge Peru election weeks after vote
+Keiko Fujimori declared winner of razor-edge Peru presidential election

 Image is an AI-generated illustration, not a real photograph.